Living in Edinburgh

 Professionals are easily catered for with the array of flats available to buy, including traditional tenement styles with period features and low maintenance new build developments.
 Areas that would suit the young professional include Stockbridge, Broughton and Haymarket.

-Students are easily catered for within close proximity to The University of Edinburgh, Heriot Watt University and Edinburgh Napier University as well as Edinburgh College with popular student areas such as Marchmont and Polwarth.
+Students are easily catered for within close proximity to The University of Edinburgh, Heriot-Watt University, Queen Margaret University, and Edinburgh Napier University as well as Edinburgh College.
+Areas that are popular with students include Marchmont and Polwarth.

 - Edinburgh's Hogmanay